-This weekend, nay month, has been rather chaotic in the Duck World here.
-We lost our Delilah to a bird of prey (we think) a couple weeks ago, taken from her nest under a hedge in the garden.
+It started with losing our Delilah Duck to a fox.
+She was taken from her nest under a hedge in the garden.
 We moved the eggs left behind to Lucy’s nest in the duck house.

 We searched everywhere, but it was immediately clear that Mr Drake had vanished.
 It was eerie.
 No forewarning, no noise, no quacking, no evidence.
 Just… nothing.

-We had to assume that he was taken by a predator, and from the majority of expertise we had received about Delilah’s disappearance, e.g. no evidence left behind, it would seem our bird of prey had struck again, literally taking Mr Drake bodily away.
+We had to assume that he was taken by a bird of prey since it was in daylight.
+We could never be certain as again there was no evidence left behind.
 To say we were upset, was to put it mildly.
 He was a true character.
 Crochety, cantankerous, and swore a lot, but the garden would not be the same without him.
 R.I.P.
 Mr Drake, you will be sorely missed.

-I quickly took the eggs up to our cottage and went about trying to cobble together an incubator.
-I grabbed a thermal cooler, put a towel in it with the eggs on it, and stuck it in front of our heater turned up high.
-I then tried to find, as quickly as I could anything and everything about DIY incubators and hatching duck eggs.
+Quickly taking the eggs up to our cottage, I went about trying to cobble together an incubator.
+Grabbing a thermal cooler, a towel was put in it with the eggs on it, and stuck it in front of our heater turned up high.
+Then I tried to find information, as quickly as I could.
+Anything and everything about DIY incubators and hatching duck eggs.

 Now it is a funny thing, the internet truly is a wondrous source of information, but not, it would seem, when you really need it and are in a hurry.
 Could I find anything on making a really basic, emergency incubator.
 Nope.
 All the instructions I found were about thermometers and keeping incubators at specific temperatures.
 I did learn to dampen the towels as duck eggs require humidity, and also that I needed to wet the membrane I had exposed by chipping the pipped duck egg so it didn’t harden and trap the duckling inside, e.g. too hard to break through.